LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 3. Finish configuring the interaction as desired, and click **Save**.

-### File Upload integrations
+### File Upload interactions

-Use a File Upload integration in a dialog when you need the consumer to upload a file that you require.
+Use a File Upload interaction in a dialog when you need the consumer to upload a file that you require.
 As examples, you might want to do this when the consumer needs to provide an ID card or a document demonstrating proof of a good credit score.

 In the chat window, the consumer can upload the file by dragging and dropping it onto the window.

-The following are important notes:

-- The uploaded file can’t be over 5 MB.
-- While LivePerson temporarily stores exchanged files for the duration of the conversation, it does not store them permanently.
-- Exchanged content must obey LivePerson’s Terms & Conditions, and the brand itself is responsible for checking exchanged files for malicious content.

-**To add a File Upload integration**
+**To add a File Upload interaction**

 1. Select the interaction just above where you want to add the File Upload interaction, and click <img style="width:30px" src="img/ConvoBuilder/icon_fileUpload.png"> (File Upload) on the interactions toolbar.
 2. In the File Upload interaction, enter the message to send to the consumer.